Friday, December 27, 2013

 Procedure:

-Three cups of broth.
-Bring to a boil.
-Add the chicken breast, cover and simmer gently until the chicken is cooked (10-15 min).
-Remove the breast to cool and shred it into strips.
+chicken breast, cover and simmer gently until the chicken is cooked (10-15 min).

-Bring the broth to simmer and stir in the rice.
 Cover the pan and simmer gently until the rice is cooked, about 20 min.
-Remove and set aside.
+Remove

-In a large saucepan, bring the remaining chicken broth to a boil over high heat.
-While the broth is heating, whisk together the corn starch and water in a small bowl until fully combined to form a slurry.
+broth to a boil over high heat.
+While the broth is heating, whisk together the

-Off heat, whisk the slurry into the broth to thicken, and reduce the heat to a gentle simmer.
+Off heat, whisk the slurry into the broth to

-Temper the egg yolks with the broth and whisk the warmed egg yolks into the broth.
+Temper the egg yolks with the broth and whisk

-Whisk in the lemon juice, and then taste the broth and season with salt, which depends on the brand of broth used.
+broth and season with salt, which depends on the brand of broth used.

 Stir in the shredded chicken and rice.